cyrils/renogy-bt/README.md

 **Custom logging**

-Should you choose to upload to your own server, the json data is posted as body of the HTTP call.
+Should you choose to upload to your own server, the json data is posted as body of the HTTP POST call.
 The optional `auth_header` is sent as http header `Authorization: Bearer <auth-header>`

 Example php code at the server:
 ```php